Charles William Davis: Trial

 In the aftermath of Davis' arrest, a number of high-ranking law enforcement officials organized a meeting to discuss how they would prosecute the case.
 Although all the murders were committed within Baltimore, it was decided that Davis would be tried in separate trials in different venues, as the prosecutor's office feared that Davis might not be given a fair trial due to the publicity surrounding his crimes.
 As a result, Davis was transferred to Allegany County, where he was charged with Cook's murder.
 He was ultimately found guilty by jury verdict in early 1978, and sentenced to life in prison on April 12 of that year.

 Afterwards, Davis was put on trial for Pumpian's murder.
 Since he was already serving a life term, his attorneys filed a motion for a mistrial, which was granted by the court.
 Nevertheless, he was found guilty in a second trial and sentenced to a second life term in April 1979.
 His attorney, Arnold M. Zerwitz, attempted to convince the jury that his client had been pressured into confessing by officers, but his arguments were found to be unconvincing and were ignored.

 In early 1979, Davis was transferred to Anne Arundel County, where he was put on trial for killing Norman.
 In the early months of the following year, he was found guilty yet again and sentenced to a life term with a chance of parole after 48 years.
 While the sentence was read out, Davis did not react in any way and remained completely calm throughout the procedures.

 Aftermath

 Since his conviction, Davis has remained incarcerated, spending his years around various penitentiaries in the state.
 In the early 1980s, he was interviewed on several occasions by FBI agent John E. Douglas, with the aim of creating offender profiles that would aid in the capture of future serial killers.

+In March 2025, Davis was officially identified as the killer of Roseann Sturtz.
+In a press release, the Howard County Police Department stated that he had identified her from a photograph during an interview with law enforcement in November 2024.
+However, as he was still under legal immunity when he was initially questioned about the case in 1981, he will not be prosecuted for her murder.

-As of June 2022, Davis is still alive and currently serving his sentence at the Jessup Correctional Institution in Jessup.
+As of March 2025, Davis is still alive and currently serving his sentence at the Jessup Correctional Institution in Jessup.